poolpOrg/poolp.org/content/posts/2022-03-01/index.md

 and [patreon](https://www.patreon.com/gilles):
 your continuous support is very much appreciated !

-I created a Discord where I hang out and discuss my projects or screencast as I work on them.
-Feel free to hop in if you want, and feel free to do just like me and share thoughts as you work on your own projects there:
-**this is a virtual hack room for anyone to join**: [https://discord.gg/YC6j4rbvSk](https://discord.gg/YC6j4rbvSk)

 # Slacked a bit
 Shortly after I published my [yearly retrospective](/posts/2021-12-30/farewell-2021-welcome-2022-a-personal-post/),